 (adapted from an article by Wolfgang Held in ‘A tempo’, Feb 2019, freely translated from the German)

-At the end of February and beginning of March this year, the position of sun and earth was favourable to view a rare guest in the evening sky, one who most of the time wanders invisibly in the vicinity of the sun: Mercury.
+At the end of February and beginning of March 2019, the position of sun and earth was favourable to view a rare guest in the evening sky, one who most of the time wanders invisibly in the vicinity of the sun: Mercury.
 Its reached its highest point in the arch at the turning point of the two months (see diagram).